drpatrik/combatris/README.md

 - [X] Make Battle Mode timer based
 - [X] Wait for all in State waiting to get to Play before starting the game
 - [X] In Battle mode show interactive matrix for all players instead of current status
-- [ ] Introduce Marathon mode for single player campaign
+- [ ] Introduce Marathon mode for single player campaigns
-- [ ] Introduce VS mode for battle campaign
+- [ ] Introduce VS mode for multiplayer campaigns
 - [ ] Sound
 - [ ] Remove the pane for showing combo/latest move and display combo/last move direct on the frame
 - [ ] Add KO box and Last lines box in battle